 Multiplane image information SEI message semantics

 The multiplane image information (MPII) SEI message specifies the MPI scene representation information that may be used for view synthesis.

+When an MPII SEI message is present in any access unit of a CLVS, an MPII SEI message shall be present in the first access unit of the CLVS and persists for all subsequent pictures of the current layer in output order until one or more of the following conditions are true:

+– A new CLVS of the current layer begins.

+– The bitstream ends.

+– A picture in the current layer in an AU associated with an MPII SEI message is output that follows the current picture in output order.

 NOTE 1 – This SEI can work together with multiview acquisition information SEI message for view synthesis. multiview acquisition information SEI message specifies the intrinsic and extrinsic parameters for current camera view.
 When multiple video bitstreams are available, the reconstructed novel views can be rendered from nearby multiview MPIs.